 Each presentation was followed by a question and answer session.
 Discussions followed as to how fish farming fitted into the remit of DAF and the role FAWAC had in terms of advising the Minister on the matter.
 DAF explained that it has a very limited function in relation to fish farming, which essentially centre on the use of animal remedies (medicines) in this area.

 Following the presentations, the Chairman thanked all of the parties involved.
-It was agreed that FAWAC would identify and communicate its concerns regarding fish farming in Ireland to the Minister by FAWAC is also to request that all necessary action be taken to address the areas of concern highlighted, including if necessary, the conveyance of these concerns to his colleague the Minister for Communications, Marine and Natural Resources.
+It was agreed that FAWAC would identify and communicate its concerns regarding fish farming in Ireland to the Minister by means of a letter drawn up by the Chairman and DAF.
+CIWF said that the final letter should be agreed by all members of Council.
+The Chairman said that the letter would be run past all members of Council.FAWAC is also to request that all necessary action be taken to address the areas of concern highlighted, including if necessary, the conveyance of these concerns to his colleague the Minister for Communications, Marine and Natural Resources.

 2. MINUTES OF LAST MEETING